Chart Color Schemes

 Income figures position the area below 75% of locations analysed nationally by AreaSearch

-AreaSearch's latest postcode level ATO data for financial year 2022 shows that Kingaroy Surrounds - South has lower income compared to the national average.
+AreaSearch's latest postcode level ATO data for financial year 2022 shows that Kingaroy Surrounds - South SA2 has lower income compared to national averages.
 The median income is $44,171 and the average income stands at $52,371.
 In contrast, Rest of Qld's median income is $50,780 with an average income of $64,844.
-Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes for September 2025 would be approximately $50,351 (median) and $59,698 (average).
-Census data indicates that household, family, and personal incomes in Kingaroy Surrounds - South fall between the 17th and 25th percentiles nationally.
-Specifically, 31.9% of the population, equating to 1,416 individuals, have incomes ranging from $1,500 to $2,999, a pattern similar to metropolitan regions where 31.7% occupy this range.
-Housing costs are manageable with 89.7% retained, but disposable income is below average at the 33rd percentile.
+Based on Wage Price Index growth of 13.99% since financial year 2022, estimated incomes as of September 2025 would be approximately $50,351 (median) and $59,698 (average).
+Census data indicates that household, family and personal incomes in Kingaroy Surrounds - South fall between the 16th and 24th percentiles nationally.
+The data reveals that 31.9% of the population (1,416 individuals) have incomes ranging from $1,500 to $2,999.
+Housing costs are manageable with 89.7% retained, but disposable income is below average at the 32nd percentile.

 Frequently Asked Questions - Income